TomKarachristos/DesignPatterns-In-Javascript/Structural/Facade/README.md

-##### Facade pattern: create a simplified interface of an existing interface to ease usage for common tasks.
+##### Facade pattern create a simplified interface of an existing interface to ease usage for common tasks.

+A facade is an object that provides a simplified interface to a larger body of code, such as a class library.
+A facade can:
++ make a software library easier to use, understand and test, since the facade has convenient methods for common tasks;
++ make the library more readable, for the same reason;
++ reduce dependencies of outside code on the inner workings of a library, since most code uses the facade, thus allowing more flexibility in developing the system;
++ wrap a poorly designed collection of APIs with a single well-designed API.

-#### Files:
+#### Rules Of Thumb:
-+ facade.js: Two different examples of facade.
-A simple and a little more complicated.
-+ jquery.js: A sample of facade pattern inside from jquery code.

-#### Some notes:
 + Facade make worse the performance.
 + The facade pattern does two things: it simplifies the interface of a class, and it decouples that class from the client code that uses it.